A quieter way out

 Identity Drift

-The person you're becoming no longer matches the person who drinks.
+Who you're becoming doesn't match who you meant to be.
 What you're protecting is your identity.

 3. 03